uoojin1/study/README.md

 ## What am I most interested in right now?
 - Kubernetes and its ecosystem
 - Golang and its ecosystem
-- Vim and staying closer to the terminal
+- Efficient workflows and staying closer to terminal
+    - Vim
+    - Tmux
+    - CLI tools

 ## milestones
 - [ ] CKA cert (09/24~)
 - [ ] CKAD cert (09/24~)
-- [ ] completely switching over to Vim from VSCode (06/24~)
+- [ ] completely switch over to Vim from VSCode (06/24~)